Skip to Main Content

 top

-After Step 1 of the BSN Application Process, all applicants are required to take the ATI TEAS Exam.
+All applicants are required to take the ATI TEAS Exam.
 We recommend speaking with the School of Nursing and Health Professions Advisor about the ATI TEAS Exam prior to registering for and scheduling the exam.
 On ATI’s website, you can register for and schedule the exam at a time/location convenient for you.
 You can take the exam online with TESU as your exam proctor.
 Select Thomas Edison State University on ATI’s website.

 A score of 70% or better is preferred for all content area scores and overall scores.
 You are allowed to take the exam two times.
 We recommend studying/preparing for the exam.
 Study materials are provided by ATI and can be purchased on their website.
 Official score reports expire one year after the date of the exam.